 These ion generators have the reputation of making the surfaces around the air purifier grey or black.

-It’s because the surfaces, especially TV and computer screens have a positive charge that collects the ions that poor from the machine.
+It’s because the surfaces, especially TV and computer screens have a positive charge that collects the ions that pour from the machine.

 The second type of ion generator is photocatalytic oxidation.